cylau005/fyp-moovii/mysite/readme.txt

 Due to live database size, we are unable to import too much data from MovieLens into the system.
 Hence, the Pearson Correlation (CF) performance might be a bit weak.

+Things to take note before start Pearson Correalation (CF) testing,
+1. For testing purpose, please sign up your account with DOB from Year 2017 to 2027
+2. Please sign up your account with Gender Male
+(The reason is because our database testing data, DOB for all users are DOB Year 2022 and Gender Male)

 To perform Pearson Correlation (CF) testing,
 1. Please sign up an account
 2. Activate your account from mailbox